Istiaque-Hasan/Istiaque-Hasan/README.md

 ---

 ## 🧠 About Me
-Hey there!
-I’m Istiaque, a curious mind who loves building things for the web.
-Whether it’s crafting clean and scalable APIs or designing slick UIs that actually make sense—I’m all in.
-I write code to solve real problems and make digital experiences smoother, faster, and more reliable.
+Hey there 👋 I’m Istiaque, a curious problem solver who loves building things for the web.
+For me, code is more than just syntax, it’s a way to untangle complex challenges and turn ideas into products people actually enjoy using.

-🧩 Full-stack developer who actually enjoys debugging (yes, really!)
-💡 Passionate about learning—currently geeking out over Docker and cloud deployments
-🌍 Comfortable working remotely, collaborating across time zones, and never missing a deadline
-☕ Runs on coffee, commits, and the occasional power nap
+🧩 Full-stack developer who treats debugging like solving a puzzle 💡 Always learning, currently diving deep into System Analysis 🌍 Thrives in team collaboration, across time zones, without ever missing a beat ☕ Powered by tea, commits and the occasional recharge nap

-Outside of code, you’ll find me exploring new tech trends, reading random blog posts, or just organizing my Notion for the 100th time.
+When I’m not coding, I’m exploring new tech trends, reading quirky blog posts or reorganizing my Notion workspace (again 😅).

 ---